dotnet/runtime/docs/workflow/ci/coreclr-ci-health.md

 8. Default\Unsize GIT Repository
     - Generally this is an Azure Dev Ops issue because we do little work inside this step.
 9. Default\Component Detection
-    - This is an azure dev ops issue
+    - This is an Azure DevOps issue

 Below each of these buckets are tabs which show individual runs which can be drilled through to find specific instances of each failure.

 **Test Pass rate**

 This drill through is extremely useful for finding individual flakey tests.
-Our idealogy is that tests should be 100% reliable.
+Coreclr works to keep tests 100% reliable.
 Tests which appear on this list should be disabled **and** fixed.
-As even a small amount of unreliability in the tests will equate to a significant percentage of pipeline failiure percentage.
+As even a small amount of unreliability in the tests will equate to a significant percentage of pipeline failure.

-Clicking on an invidiual test will show its pass/failures for every run. **Looking back through this history is useful for finding a change that may have caused a test to become flakey.**
+Clicking on an individual test will show its pass/failures for every run. **Looking back through this history is useful for finding a change that may have caused a test to become flakey.**

+**Pipeline Duration**

+This tracks the overall end to end run time of a pipeline.
+This graph is useful for looking at machine utilization on a daily cadence.
+Coreclr has a generous timeout, which generally means that when our pipeline time goes up significantly, we have hit machine load, either with the build or tests.

 ## Resources

 **Kusto**

 [Kusto](https://dataexplorer.azure.com/clusters/engsrvprod/databases/engineeringdata) is a hot data storage we have access to, to help query information from several different locations.
-There are many uses for helix, but it involves heavy use of query language.
+There are many uses for Helix, but it involves heavy use of query language.
 For example below is a query which graphs machine utilization by day.

 Specifically the query is useful for finding out whether a specific Helix Queue (a group of machines) is overloaded or not.
 This is useful for diagnosing arm hardware issues, because we have a fixed amount that is easily overloaded.